uq-eresearch/miletus/README.md

     sudo cp ./foreman/miletus-bluepill.init /etc/init.d/miletus
     sudo service miletus start

+To configure feeds and lookup services once running, go to `/admin/`.

+### Production & SSL

+Miletus will enforce the use of HTTPS for admin logins in a production environments (ie. `RAILS_ENV=production`).
+If you need to run in an environment where HTTPS is not available, you run with `DISABLE_HTTPS=1` in the environment to disable this check.

 ## Architecture

 The harvest and output sections are loosely coupled to the merge process, and